God's Gift to Women: Plot

-Wealthy French playboy Toto Duryea (Frank Fay) is irresistible to women, but is in love with none of them.
-According to Monsieur Rancour (Armand Kaliz), for Toto, "every woman is like a new dish to be tasted."
-When he is finally and instantly smitten with American Diane Churchill (Laura LaPlante), he has great difficulty proving to her and her father (Charles Winninger) that he truly loves her.
+Wealthy French playboy Toto Duryea is irresistible to women, but is in love with none of them.
+According to Monsieur Rancour, to Toto "every woman is like a new dish to be tasted."
+When he is finally and instantly smitten with American Diane Churchill, he has great difficulty proving to her and her father that he truly loves her.
 Finally, he convinces her that he is sincere; Mr. Churchill insists that Toto give up his women and carousing and stay away from his daughter for six months to prove he has reformed.
 He also asks that Toto get examined by Churchill's doctor.

-Dr. Dumont (Arthur Edmund Carewe) has bad news for Toto: his heart is so weak, even the excitement caused by so much as a woman's kiss would be fatal.
-Toto takes to his bed, but three of his girlfriends insist on nursing him: Fifi (Joan Blondell), Florine (Louise Brooks) and Dagmar (Yola d'Avril).
+Dr. Dumont has bad news for Toto: his heart is so weak, even the excitement caused by so much as a woman's kiss would be fatal.
+Toto takes to his bed, but three of his girlfriends insist on nursing him: Fifi, Florine and Dagmar.
 When they all converge on his bedroom and discover each other, they engage in a three-way catfight.
-Then an outraged husband (John T. Murray) shows up to shoot him.
+Then an outraged husband shows up to shoot him.
 Dr. Dumont arrives and divulges Toto's condition.
 The husband and the three women all depart.
 Then Diane shows up, but before she leaves with her father for America, she insists on spending an hour of passion with him.
 Unable to resist, he kisses her.
 When he remains alive, he upbraids the newly arrived Dr. Dumont for his faulty prognosis.
 Mr. Churchill explains that he had Dumont fake his diagnosis, that it was all a test of Toto's claim he loved Diane "more than life itself".
 Convinced, he gives Toto permission to marry Diane.